Company drops appeal in case over fatal 2016 trench collapse

-BOISE, Idaho (AP) — A construction company has dropped its appeal of a report finding negligence in a fatal trench collapse in Boise that killed two workers.
+BOISE, Idaho (AP) — A construction company has dropped its appeal of federal workplace safety officials’ determination that it was negligent in a 2016 trench collapse in Boise that killed two workers and injured a third.

-The Idaho Statesman reported Thursday that the fatal collapse in 2016 also injured a third employee of Hard Rock Construction.
+The U.S. Occupational Safety and Health Administration found that Hard Rock Construction’s hands-off approach to worker safety and rush to finish the job contributed to the collapse, the Idaho Statesman reported Thursday.

-The U.S. Occupational Safety and Health Administration found that the company’s hands-off approach to worker safety and rush to finish the job contributed to the deadly incident.
+Inspectors identified safety issues at the construction site hours before the trench came down.

-The government agency had proposed fining the construction company about $77,000 for failing to protect its employees, but the company appealed.
-Hard Rock later dropped its appeal in March.
+OSHA had proposed fining the construction company about $77,000 for failing to protect its employees, but it appealed.
+Hard Rock later dropped its appeal in March for unknown reasons.

 Most Read Nation & World Stories